North Serpong: Residential

-Graha Raya Established In 1990s Graha Raya is a large residential area designed with modern amenities and infrastructure.
+Bintaro Jaya established in 1979 Bintaro Jaya is a large residential area designed with modern amenities and infrastructure.
 It is strategically located near toll roads and offers various housing options for middle- to upper-class residents.
 The area also includes community centers, schools, and commercial establishments.
+This area also includes Pondok Aren and Ciputat and become one of the largest suburb in Greater Jakarta area.